Peter Murnane

 Peter Murnane (born 5 February 1955) is a former Australian rules footballer who played with Hawthorn in the VFL.

 Murnane played mostly as a wingman and half forward and was a two-time premiership winner at Hawthorn, the first in his debut season.
 Recruited from De La Salle, he spent six seasons with Hawthorn and managed 80 games.

-Later life
+A handy left footer on the wing or half forward he was known for his accurate kicking.
+His 8th senior game was the 1976 VFL Grand Final.

-Murnane worked as a physical education teacher at Ballarat Clarendon College.
+After the 1981 VFL season Murnane requested a transfer to West Perth in the WAFL.
+He went on to give the Falcons good service in playing 36 games and kicking 40 goals between 1982 and 1987.